 But on Shopify, you are doing 50% of the hard work in vain….
 Sorry to say that but we will explain why it is in vain right in this article, just continue reading.

-Now let ask the question again, which one is the best eCommerce platform for dropshipping regarding SEO?
+Now let’s ask the question again, which one is the best eCommerce platform for dropshipping regarding SEO?

-Okay, let talk about customer and technical team relationship.
+Okay, let’s talk about the customer and technical team relationships.
 Probably, this should be taken into consideration before you choose between Shopify Dropshipping or WooCommerce Dropshipping.

 5. Customer Support